yicui/BitTube-on-Flash/README.md

 [NetStream](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/NetStream.html) class.
 All you have to do is hook the broadcasting node with a camera, then call *publish()*, and let subscribers call *play()*, done.
 While this is all true, I want my application to help in more scenarios.
 First, many event organizers want to save their broadcasts and replay later, which is not supported by the above simple operation.
-Second, lots of
+Second, lots of live feeds do not come from a camera, but from some TV capturing devices or already wrapped in HTTP or RTMP stream emitted from an FMS/Wowza/who-knows-what server.
+What's my chance if I ask these **functioning** legacy infrastructure to be restructured for some bandwidth saving?
+Well, I learned this the hard way: operators hate intrusion as much as users, if not more.